Store Hours

 We'll calculate the amount of fencing you should purchase based on your property needs.

 Weeds are likely poking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
-Pull weeds from the root in vegetable or edible flower gardens, and dig up the roots if the weed snapped off without them.
+Pull out weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off at the surface.
 Be sure to get them before the weeds' flowers dry out and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator and heavy rubber gloves to ensure that it doesn't touch your lungs or skin.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy rubber gloves to ensure that it doesn't touch your lungs or your skin.

-The solution for how to get burnt grass green again is easy: Fix the scorched spot with a lengthy drink.
-Continue to water it regularly.
-It should perk up within a week.
-The method for treating grass damaged by dog urine isn't as straightforward.
-Grass damaged by pets must be removed, neutralized, and replaced in fresh soil with new grass or patch and repair grass seed.
+The solution for how to get burnt grass green again is easy: Fix the scorched spot with a good long drink.
+You'll need to rehydrate those roots.
+It should perk up within the next week.
+The method for treating grass damaged by dog urine isn't as simple.
+Grass damaged by pets must be removed, neutralized, and replanted in fresh soil with new grass or patch and repair grass seed.

 If you can water during the early morning or in the evening, that's ideal.
-Watering when the sun is at its peak means much of the moisture will evaporate.
+Watering when it's hottest outside means much of the moisture will evaporate.
 This applies to whatever you're growing: gardens, lawns, and trees.
 Whenever you water, give all the plants a good drink, and don't skip it just because it's not the best time.
 The plants still need hydration, regardless of the time on the clock.
 Depending on your grass type, lawn health, and climate, you may also want to add a lawn fertilizer.

 How do I fertilize my plants?